What does a culture that encourages radical creativity look like? How can organizations foster it?

 Are some places better for creativity than others?

 Creativity researchers agree that physical environments that are designed to be cognitively and perceptually stimulating can enhance creativity.
-There are at least three three possible paths (see Ceylan and Dul, 2022, Dul, 2019, Dul and Ceylan, 2011, Amabile et al., 1996):
+There are at least three possible paths (see Ceylan & Dul, 2022, Dul, 2019, Dul & Ceylan, 2011, Amabile et al., 1996):

 There is no such thing as a one-size-fits-all solution to spaces that foster creativity.
 The suitable physical environment depends on individual tastes and needs as well as the phase of the creative process.

-One more feature of physical spaces is important for creativity: connections.
+Another key feature of physical spaces that supports creativity is their ability to foster connections.
 Environments where people come into contact with each other, whether on purpose or by chance, foster the flow of creativity.
 This kind of environment can be deliberately designed.
 The most famous example might be the atrium of the animation studio Pixar.

 And did it work?
 As with many radical ideas, it met with some resistance in the early stages, but it was accepted later.
 Here are some quotes from Pixar employees: